webhavr/cppNotes/Constructor-Destructor.md

 *   **Rule of Thumb - 2**

-    *   Copy and Move Pair
+    *   For a Copy and Move Pair
     *   You should always say what you are going to do with atleast one of them - either a copy pair, or a move pair
     *   If you say something about any one of the 2, the other pair is implicitly deleted.
     *   Frequent pattern in Chromium Code is to define the Copy Ops and don't say anything about the Move Ops, which means they are implicity deleted.